 Both religions incidentally place an inordinate amount of emphasis on subjection, humility and meekness.
 This was in stark contrast to our native spirituality, which encouraged introspection, meditation, expression, personal growth and independence.
 In whose interest was it for our native beliefs and spirituality to be exterminated and replaced with ideologies of enforced submission from the Middle East?
 How did most of us end up with the religions we adhere to?
 What religion does the average woman from Enugu adhere to, and what religion does the average man from Katsina adhere to?
 Why is that?

-The unpalatable truth that most Nigerians do not want to hear about their religion is that the religions we adhere to are first and foremost a reflection of our upbringing, which is why the lady from Enugu will likely be Catholic while the bloke from Katsina will almost certainly be Sunni Muslim.
+The unpalatable truth that most Nigerians do not want to hear about their religion is that the religions we adhere to our first and foremost a reflection of our upbringing, which is why the lady from Enugu will likely be Catholic while the bloke from Katsina will almost certainly be Sunni Muslim.
 There is really nothing special or mystical about one of the most basic processes of human socialization.
-The way and extent to which we take our beliefs seriously more often than not, is a reflection of our personal experiences and ideology.
+The way and extent to which we take our beliefs seriously more often than not is a reflection of our personal experiences and ideology.

 To put it in plain English, you have the religion you have because your parents gave it to you, and you practice it the way you do because you are mirroring your own personality in it.
 It’s really that simple.